Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ### Sounds
-A few sounds were implemented: The glove pop sound (for when the ball hits the catcher's mitt), the sounds when the bat makes contact with the ball, and the umpire call sounds
+A few sounds were implemented: The glove pop sound (for when the ball hits the catcher's mitt), the sounds when the bat makes contact with the ball, and the umpire call sounds.
+Let's dive a bit deeper.

+The glove pop sound plays whenever the ball ends up in the catcher's mitt - basically any outcome other than the batter making contact with the ball.

+T